linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 - You can use unquoted string keys with YAML, which JSON does not allow.
 YAML permits single quotes, rather than the double quotes JSON requires for strings.
 - You can include comments in your YAML files.
 JSON does not support comments.
-- YAML has a special syntax for definition of custom datatypes.
+- YAML has a special syntax for definition of custom data types.
 This means you can extend YAML beyond its base definition.
 - YAML also goes beyond JSON in its support for anchors, aliases, directives, and merge keys.

 ### YAML vs XML